sara2005-so/ml-project/README.md

 An end-to-end Machine Learning project designed to predict the likelihood of heart disease and deployed as an interactive, production-ready web application.

 ## 🚀 Live Web App
-Experience the live interactive application here: [Insert Your Streamlit App Link Here](https://your-app-url.streamlit.app)
+Experience the live interactive application here: https://ml-project-tfnfjrbs2eifrx9qwt5rcn.streamlit.app/

 ---